rpt09-lotus/paths-service/README.md

 If you don't have PostgreSQL,It can be installed with brew.
 If you choose not to use brew or are using linux , please see this [article](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) on postgres installation

+Make sure that XCode is installed.
+If XCode installed, make sure that you install command line tools via XCode.
+Go to preferences -> Locations -> command line tools.
+This will enable for when you npm install.
+Please see this [node-gyp](https://github.com/nodejs/node-gyp) on command line tools installation.

 ``` sh
 # install npm dependencies
 $> cd /path/to/paths-service